agnostic-apollo/sudo/README.md

 ### Current Features

-- Allows dropping to an interactive shell in `termux` user context for any of the supported [Interactive Shells](#interactive-shells) with priority to either termux or android binary and library paths.
+- Allows dropping to an interactive shell in `termux` user context for any of the supported [Interactive Shells](#interactive-shells) with priority to either termux or android bin and library paths.
 - Allows running single commands in `superuser (root)` context without having to start an interactive shell.
 - Allows passing of script file paths or script text as arguments for any of the supported [Script Shells](#script-shells) to have them executed in `termux` user context without having to create physical script files first for the later case, like in `~/.termux/tasker/` directory for [Termux:Tasker].
 - Automatic setup of home directories, `rc` files, `history` files and working directories with proper ownership and permissions.